 md5sum of the file is identical to the most recent version), a new file will not be uploaded and the version will not increase.

 Only the file and annotations information are included in the version.
 Other metadata about a Synapse

 File (such as the description, name, parent, ACL, and its associated Wiki) are not part of the version, and will not change between versions.

-parentId), therefore uploading a new version follows the same steps as uploading a file for the first time.
-The only major difference is the practice of adding a comment to the new version in order to easily track differences at a glance.
+parentId).
+It is recommended to add a comment to the new version in order to easily track differences at a glance.
 The example file

 raw_data.txt will now have a version of

 2 and a comment describing the change.

 File will automatically update its version.
 If this isn’t the desired behavior, such as minor cahnges to the metadata, you can set

 forceVersion=False with the Python or R clients.
 For command line, the commands

 set-provenance will update the metadata without creating a new version.
 Adding/updating annotations and provenance in the web client will also not cause a version change.